remusao/remusao.github.io/posts/few-tips-sqlite-perf.md

 connection.execute('PRAGMA synchronous = OFF')
 ```

-You should be aware though that this can be dangerous.
+You should be aware though that this can *be dangerous*.
 If the application
 crashes unexpectedly in the middle of a transaction, the database will probably
 be left in an inconsistent state.
 So use with care!
 But if you want to insert a
 lot of rows faster, that can be an option.
+A safer option is to use the
+[`WAL`](https://www.sqlite.org/draft/wal.html) option instead of disabling
+`synchronous` completely.

 ## Postpone Index Creation